 Because a dashboard is only as good as the data behind it, and your time is too valuable to spend fixing broken charts.

 Looker Studio templates can save you hours of setup and give you a clear starting point, but they’re not the final step.
-The most effective dashboards are the ones that have been shaped to reflect tu goals, tu campaigns, and tu way of working.
+The most effective dashboards are the ones that have been shaped to reflect your goals, your campaigns, and your way of working.

 Templates give you structure.
 Personalization gives you meaning.